 At COS, we’re not just making changes to what we do.
 We want to drive change for our industry too.
 To make the things we love last, we need to push beyond our boundaries so that we’re staying within the boundaries of our planet.
 Use less resources.
 And create a new way of living that will lead us to a low-carbon existence.

-Together with the H&M Group, we are committed to halving greenhouse gas (GHG, CO2e) emissions by 56% by 2030**.
-We know this will not happen overnight for a company of our size, but we are committed to achieving this goal.
+Together with the H&M Group, we want to become more climate positive in everything we do by 2040.
+We are committed to halve our greenhouse gas (GHG, CO2e) emissions every ten years, aiming for an initial reduction of 56% by 2030.
+We know this will not happen overnight for a brand of our size, but we are completely committed to achieving this goal.

 These ambitions are not new to us.
 We’ve been working towards them for many years, especially by improving the way we make our collections.
-We know that most impact takes place in relation to raw materials and products, which is why we work closely with our suppliers to identify better solutions in the manufacturing process.
+The fashion industry estimates about 70% of a garment’s climate change impact happens in the manufacturing.
+This is why we work closely with our suppliers to help them switch to renewable energy solutions, such as wind and solar.

 Save more.
 Use less.